 QuickBooks Self-Employed pricing and plans

 QuickBooks Self-Employed starts at $15 a month ($180 a year).
 As with most QuickBooks plans, you can try Self-Employed free for 30 days or get your first three months at a reduced price—usually 50% off, but up to 70% during seasonal sales.
-Also as with most QuickBooks plans, QuickBooks Self-Employed is pricier than most of the competition, including Xero ($11 per month) and Zoho Books ($9 per month).
+Also as with most QuickBooks plans, QuickBooks Self-Employed is pricier than most of the competition, including Xero ($11 per month).

 If you want a smidge more tax help, you can sign up for either the Self-Employed Tax Bundle plan ($25 per month) or the Self-Employed Live Tax Bundle plan ($35 per month).
 Intuit owns both QuickBooks and TurboTax, so both plans add TurboTax access to your existing Self-Employed features.
 The Live plan also gives you live tax support from QuickBooks accountants.